Amanda J. Argentieri – President

 Jenna Öhrnberg – Marketing & Communications

 Jenna moved to Shanghai in the summer of 2016, but her passion for China began already back in 2009, when she first relocated to Beijing to do her Master’s Degree in International Business.
 She went on to work in marketing and business development within the education and trade sector, and even had the chance to get a taste of the “real China” by spending one year working in Chongqing, before relocating back to her native Europe in 2013.

-For the past few years, Jenna has been working with marketing and communications, specializing as a consultant in digital marketing, working with both strategy and hands-on execution within various platforms.
+For the past few years, Jenna has been working with marketing and communications, specializing in digital marketing, working with both strategy and hands-on execution within various platforms.
 In addition to advising companies on how to optimize and maximize results on digital marketing effors, she has conducted numerous trainings and workshops within the area of her expertise.
-As one of her career highlights she mentions conducting a four-day digital marketing education series with Google for 50+ Swedish companies in 2015 and 2016.
+As one of her career highlights she mentions facilitating a four-day digital marketing education series with Google for 50+ Swedish companies in 2015 and 2016.

 Besides loving all things digital, Jenna is passionate about photography, as well as creating and curating beautiful, engaging content.
 She is also very focused on her Mandarin studies at Jiaotong University in order to further strengthen her capabilities of working with the Chinese market.
 After living in Europe, Asia and the US, Jenna thrives in a multi-cultural and diverse environment, and is looking forward to making a positive impact with IPWS and all international professional women in Shanghai.